Aylmer Liesemer: Early life

-Municipal politics
+Politics

+Calgary city council

-Liesemer served as an Alderman for the city of Calgary from 1934 to 1937.
-In 1937 he challenged Incumbent Mayor Andrew Davison but failed in his bid to defeat the mayor.
+Liesemer served as a Labour alderman for the city of Calgary from 1934 to 1937.
+In 1937 he challenged incumbent Mayor Andrew Davison but failed in his bid to defeat the mayor.

-Provincial career
+Provincial and federal elections

 Aylmer Liesemer first ran as a Labor politician in the 1935 Alberta general election and was badly defeated finishing 15th out of 20 candidates.

-Liesemer attempted to run for federal politics in the 1940 Canadian federal election in the Bow River electoral district.
-He ran as the Cooperative Commonwealth candidate finishing 4th out of 5 candidates losing to incumbent Charles Edward Johnston.
+Liesemer ran for a federal seat in the 1940 Canadian federal election in the Bow River electoral district.
+He ran as a Cooperative Commonwealth Federation candidate, placing 4th out of 5 candidates.
+Incumbent MP Charles Edward Johnston was re-elected.

-Liesemer would run again in the 1944 Alberta general election this time as a candidate for the provincial Cooperative Commonwealth he find electoral success winning the 5th spot in the Single Transferable Vote.
-Aylmer would be reelected to a second term in the 1948 Alberta general election and ultimately defeated after serving two terms in the 1952 Alberta general election.
+Liesemer ran in the 1944 Alberta general election, this time as a candidate for the provincial Cooperative Commonwealth.
+He won a Calgary seat in the city-wide vote conducted using single transferable voting.
+Aylmer was reelected in the 1948 Alberta general election but was defeated in the 1952 Alberta general election.

-He attempted to win his seat back running in Calgary North in the 1959 Alberta general election but was badly defeated by incumbent Rose Wilkinson from Social Credit.
+He ran in Calgary North in the 1959 Alberta general election but was badly defeated by sitting MLA Rose Wilkinson of the Social Credit party.

+Later life

 He died in Toronto in 1995 at the age of 89.